sttp/Specification/Sections/Commands.md

 ##### Operational Modes Negotiation

 For version `1.0` of STTP, if the protocol version negotiation step succeeds the next negotiation will be for the desired operational modes.
-The payload of the second `NegotiateSession` command sent by the publisher will be an instance of the `OperationalModes` structure, defined as follows, that iterates the supported string encodings, if UDP broadcasts are allowed and available stateful and stateless [compression algorithms](Compression.md#compression):
+The payload of the second `NegotiateSession` command sent by the publisher will be an instance of the `OperationalModes` structure, defined as follows, that iterates the supported string encodings, if UDP broadcasts are allowed and available stateful and stateless compression algorithms (see [Compression Algorithms](Compression.md#compression)):

 ```C
 enum {